 The first problem though, was removing the hot-glue that I’d applied to the toroids on the original pcb! 🙄

-Before I installed a single component onto the new pcb, I hooked it up to a PC with a USC-C lead and fed the pcb's Vdd with 3.3V (current-limited at 200mA) to make sure that the board showed up as an external drive - it did!
+Before I installed a single component onto the new pcb, I hooked it up to a PC with a USB-C lead and fed the pcb's Vdd with 3.3V (current-limited at 200mA) to make sure that the board showed up as an external drive - it did!

 I wish I'd done this on my original kit because it would have showed that there was something wrong with the pcb because I wouldn't have wasted all that time and experienced all that frustration.
 It should be the first instruction in the build-manual.